 I am very excited to be a new Ambassador for Kids Cook Monday!
-I support Kids Cook Monday because of their commitment to getting kids in the kitchen and helping more families share a healthy meal together every day.
+Kids Cook Monday is dedicated to getting kids in the kitchen and helping more families share a healthy meal together every day.
 With 52 Mondays on the calendar, there are a lot of opportunities to get a new week off to a healthy start for ourselves and our families.
 Check out their Facebook page for great recipe ideas and more information!
 This recipe for easy gluten-free strawberry shortcakes is a perfect treat to make with your kids!
 Jump to Recipe

 As our fabulous school vacation is winding down, we are so thankful for a summer of nightly family dinners that my five kids are able to share not only with me but their grandparents and an occasional aunt or uncle.
 Once the school year starts, it definitely takes a little more effort to have a family meal together every day.
 We take what we can get, but I hope that our 72 days of summer family dining helps balance out the 180 days of school year madness.

 This weekend, one of my favorite of the summer, my family gathered to celebrate our annual family reunion.
 Family flew in from California and North Carolina and others drove in from towns around New England.
 I volunteered to bring a dessert.
 Who wouldn’t love a make-your-own Gluten-Free Strawberry Shortcake dessert section?
 This dessert was a huge hit and it was a breeze to bring because my kids were able to do most of the preparation.

 Strawberry Shortcakes have three main components – shortcake biscuits, strawberries, and whipped cream.
 To start preparing your strawberry shortcakes, make the shortcakes – I grew up with homemade shortcake biscuits made with a store-bought self-rising flour and I now use the gluten-free version.
 (Buy gluten-free Bisquick!
 You won’t regret it.)
 While the shortcake biscuits are cooking in the oven, cut your strawberries.
 Better yet – have your kids cut your strawberries!